geomagpy/MARTAS/README.md

 #### 10.2.1 GEM Systems Overhauzr GSM90

+Using the initialization file of the GSM90 a command will be send towards the system in order to initialize passive data transfer.
+You need to edit the initialization file within the configuration directory (default is /etc/martas/init/gsm90...).
+Please adjust the connected serial port (e.g. S1, USB0 etc) and adept the following parameters:

+        -b (baudrate) : default is 115400
+        -p (port)
+        -c (command to send:)
+            S
+            5          -> filter (5= 50Hz, 6= 60Hz)
+            T048.5     -> Tuning field in microT
+            C          ->
+            datetime   -> initialize time with PC time (see option k) h          -> switch to auto-cycle method (sometime necessary) D          -> sampling rate: D -> down, U -> up, leave out to keep sampling rate R          -> Run

 #### 10.2.2 Quantum POS1

 #### 10.2.3 Meteolabs BM35 pressure

 #### 10.2.4 ObsDAQ / PalmAcq

 Having set up MARTAS, but before logging data, make sure to have the right settings for Palmacq and ObsDAQ.
 1) Use palmacq.py -h  and obsdaq.py -h for further information.
 These two scripts can be used to make settings easily by editing, but it is recommended not to edit beyond " # please don't edit beyond this line "
 2) This step is optional: use obsdaqinit.sh without config file to test the initialization of PalmAcq and ObsDAQ (edit file).
 Final settings should be written into obsdaq.cfg.